 Note: CryptoSafeGuard Shield will prevent you from manually deleting backups.
 If you need to manually delete backups, disable CryptoSafeGuard, make the deletion, and then re-enable CryptoSafeGuard again.

 The first time you run a job with CryptoSafeGuard enabled, it will scan files modified in the last 3 months.
 This scan may take some time depending on the amount of data being backed up.
 Subsequent scans will be incremental and a lot faster, with minimal impact on the jobs’ run times.
-CryptoSafeGuard also has a per-job grace period to assist in the transition to ransomware detection.
-During the grace period, if a job detects possible ransomware, a warning will be displayed but the backup jobs will not be blocked.
+When you start using CryptoSafeGuard there will be a per-job grace period, and if a job detects possible ransomware, a warning will be displayed but the backup jobs will not be blocked.
 The grace period for a job lasts until the job has 3 consecutive clean scans.

 CryptoSafeGuard is available for all BackupAssist users who have BackupAssist 10.1 or later and an active BackupCare subscription.
 Not sure if your BackupCare has expired?
 Find out here.
 This link can also be used to renew an expired BackupCare.
 To upgrade to BackupAssist 10.1, click here and go to the Upgrade / Update tab.